Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 ## Testing User Stories from User Experience (UX) Section and Testing

+I have completed testing alongside visitor goals, numbered points have been confirmed when testing the site.

 ## First Time Visitor Goals

 - I want to understand the purpose of the site within a short time of visiting the site by the images and description on the landing page